 Even with the turmoil plaguing her, Grace constantly supports her children by bringing them to and from school, assisting them with homework and frequently having conversations with them about the importance of education.

 “Despite the language barrier … I am still someone who’s very passionate about education and will not just advocate for my own children but the children who need someone to advocate for them so that they too can prosper,” she says.

-Bouncing from one meeting to the next, Grace is part of a parent group fighting to better education in her community that succeeded in bringing a high-achieving charter school to the area.
+Bouncing from one meeting to the next, Grace is part of a parent group fighting to better education in her community, which has already succeeded in bringing a high-achieving charter school to the area.

 “For myself and the families I know of a similar status, a lot of our contributions go into the way we form our families that contribute and work hard and are here to succeed,” she says.

 Grace’s pride in her children is evident in the shine of her eyes and the straightening of her back.
 Despite her family’s difficulties and her own lack of higher education, Grace’s eldest now attends a prestigious university and her younger kids are on the path to college as well.